Anstruther Golf Club

 Golf Course Review

-Anstruther Golf Club was founded in November 1890.
-The course opened for play in April 1891 as a 7 holer.
-In 1896, more land was leased and Old Tom Morris called in to advise.
-The 1st and 9th were added.
-The course is only 9 miles south of St Andrews.
-Located on the shore between Anstruther and Pittenweem, the course offers views of Anstruther Harbour, the Isle of May and the famous Bass Rock.
+Anstruther Golf Club is located just 9 miles south of St Andrews.
+Located on the shore between Anstruther and Pittenweem, the course offers views of Anstruther Harbour, the Isle of May, and the famous Bass Rock.

 Anstruther Golf Club History

 Founded in November of 1890.
 The course opened for play in April 1891 as a 7 hole golf course.
 In 1896, more land was leased and Old Tom Morris was logically called in to advise, adding the 1st and 9th holes.
 The course was further lengthened in 1916 by the local greenkeeper.
 During WW2, the course was trenched to slow down the expected German invasion and remained virtually unchanged until 1961 when the 1st green was moved further up the hill.
 More recently, work has been focused on hole 8, which has been reshaped and widened.
 In 2010, the first hole was lengthened.
 The amount of Old Tom Morris’ remaining work is difficult to ascertain.